 - How to validate your structured data to make sure you’re ready for rich snippets

-There are a ton of different rich results types, though.
-You can see the full collection in the Google Search Gallery.
+There are a many different types of rich results, you can see the full collection in the Google Search Gallery.

 Structured data is the behind-the-scenes code that you add to your WordPress website to help Google and other search engines generate those rich snippets.